Symmetries of algebras captured by actions of weak Hopf algebras: Actions of groupoid algebras on algebras

-If $H$ is a Hopf algebra, then this definition gives the classical group of grouplike elements of $H$, and so we use the same notation $\Gamma(H)$ whether $H$ is a Hopf algebra or a weak Hopf algebra.
+If $H$ is a Hopf algebra, then $\Gamma(H)_1$ gives the classical group of grouplike elements of $H$, and so we use the same notation $\Gamma(H)$ whether $H$ is a Hopf algebra or a weak Hopf algebra.
 We remark that $\Gamma(H)_0$ is a finite set since $H_t$ is finite-dimensional and grouplike elements are linearly independent.
 However, $\Gamma(H)_0$ may be empty (see Example~\ref{ex:hay} below).

-We now seek to understand $\Gamma(H)_0$ in two cases: when $H_s \cap H_t \cong \kk$ and when $H_s = H_t$.
+We also remark that the definition of grouplike element that we use here is different to the one given by Nikshych, where an element $h \in H$ is called grouplike if $\Delta(h) = 1_1h \otimes 1_2 h = h 1_1 \otimes h 1_2$ \cite[Definition 4.1]{Nik02}.
+With Nikshych's definition, the grouplike elements in a weak Hopf algebra form a group, rather than a groupoid.
+For the present paper, the groupoid notion will be more useful.